How Scammers Use Psychology to Fool Even the Smartest Victims

 Chris Chabris

-The scam methods you see in movies about great cons are somewhat accurate.
+The scam methods you see in movies about great cons are only somewhat accurate.
 The fictional con artists exploit the same kinds of cognitive tendencies that make us vulnerable in real life.
 Most of the scam methods you see on the screen also work in real life.

 What isn’t realistic is the intricacy of the plan and how everything depends on a precise sequence and exact timing.
 You need that kind of tension to make a compelling movie.
-And while some scams do run down to the wire to avoid getting caught, such as Bernie Madoff’s Ponzi scheme, most of them are much more flexible and don’t require precise timing.
+And although some scams do run down to the wire to avoid getting caught, such as Bernie Madoff’s Ponzi scheme, most of them are much more flexible and don’t require precise timing.

 Even huge cons like Madoff’s scheme, Theranos, and other long-running cons don’t need that level of precision.
 But they are good examples to think about because they draw on a variety of scam methods to keep going.
-They exploit the same metal habits and use other techniques available.
+They exploit the same mental habits and use other techniques available.
 Smaller scams may only need to rely on one or two scam methods, but for something to last as long as these examples, they need to take advantage of every trick in the book.

-At one point, Chris and Dan were targeted by the same scammer.
-This was nearly twenty years ago.
-Chris was a postdoctoral researcher at Harvard, and he was contacted out of the blue by someone.
-This man seemed to know who Chris was and have a lot of connections in common.
 He told Chris about a person who had an interesting neurological problem and wondered if Chris was interested in doing a case study.
 Chris was interested.
 They had a number of phone calls back and forth and Chris was working to make the study happen when eventually, contact stopped.

 Around the same time, Dan was contacted by the same person claiming to be interested in the work he was doing on visual perception.
 He was interested in illusions and wanted to find a way to make Dan’s research more well-known.
 Just like Chris, this man pitched a collaboration.
 At one point, he asked Dan to help work on his website, which Dan declined.
 They had multiple calls and emails over several months before contact stopped.

-It was only very recently that Dan and Chris learned what happened.
-The man was a small-scale scammer.
-Most often he convinced people to let him sell their rare books and then never gave them the money.
 He affiliated himself with high-profile researchers and universities, and people kept him around thinking everyone else knew him even though nobody really did.

-For the scammer who reached out to Chris and Dan, they could have seen through him specifically by checking his credentials.
-He was academic-adjacent, but didn’t have the kind of credentials you would expect for someone in a research field.
-Scammers targeting academics often use scam methods to pass themselves off as wealthy connected patrons, which this scammer did sometimes.
+Chris and Dan could have seen through this scammer simply by checking his credentials.
+He was academic-adjacent but didn’t have the kind of credentials you would expect for someone in a research field.
+Scammers targeting academics often use scam methods to pass themselves off as wealthy connected patrons, which this scammer did.
 But he was faking a lot of his resources, too.
 His main tool was talking his way into things.
-He was more of a recreational or hobbyist scammer than a professional, so he didn’t have convictions to be suspicious.
-But the credentials would have been a warning sign if Dan or Chris had checked.

 Humans only have the ability to focus on a select amount of information in front of us.
 This is what we commonly call “paying attention.”
 When you’re focusing on something, you can process information more efficiently and get more out of it.
 But it also means you have less focus for anything else.
 If you’re focused on what’s on your computer screen, you may not notice things happening elsewhere in the room.

-If a scammer can use their scam methods to get you to focus on what they want, they know you’ll be less likely to notice what they’re doing behind the scenes.
+Chris Chabris says, “If a scammer can use their scam methods to get you to focus on what they want, they know you’ll be less likely to notice what they’re doing behind the scenes.
 It’s like a magic show.
-The magician directs your attention to what they want you to pay attention to and away from the slight of hand that makes the effect happen.
+The magician directs your attention to what they want you to pay attention to and away from the sleight of hand that makes the effect happen.”

 The challenge here is that focus is not a bad thing.
 The ability to focus on one thing and exclude everything else is really important and helpful in our everyday life.
 It only becomes a problem when scam artists exploit and manipulate it to their benefit.

-One of the most commonly-used scam methods is time pressure.
+One of the most commonly used scam methods is time pressure.
 It could be an “exploding offer” – something fantastic that will expire in a very short time.
 Or with IRS scams or other impostor scams, the scammer may claim that the police are on their way to arrest you and will be there in half an hour, but if you can pay your debt before they arrive they’ll call the police off.

-Time pressure is a scam method that manipulates your focus.
-If the scammer can get you stuck in the moment, or in a rush to deal with the situation before the police arrive, it can be hard to step back and consider what you’re actually being told.
 Most of us know that the IRS will never call you and demand gift cards.
 But if the scammer can get you to focus only on what they’re saying and the time pressure, it may not even occur to you to ask what’s going on or if the request makes sense.

 Time pressure is, in a way, a tactic to get you to focus.
 You don’t have time to consult alternate sources of information or think about what information is missing.